 Municipal finances move into the jurisdiction of the courts, but not in the way that corporate or personal finances in Chapter 11 or Chapter 13 cases do.
 Under those sections, courts have broad leverage to control the finances of the company or individual to chart a path forward.
 In addition, creditors have more leverage, such as by foreclosing on the home of a bankrupt individual.

 In Chapter 9 bankruptcy, creditors cannot, for instance, foreclose on a municipal building to recoup the money they are owed.
 More importantly, the courts themselves have no authority to make spending or other policy decisions on behalf of the municipality.
 That power remains with the locality under the U.S. Constitution.
 Under Chapter 9, municipalities must come up with their own debt restructuring plans, and courts approve or reject it with input from other stakeholders.

 Bankruptcy is a last resort, but two key advantages are time and legal protection.
 Filing for bankruptcy gives policy makers some breathing room by changing a political process into a judicial one.
 It also can halt lawsuits that are likely to ensue if a municipality defaults on its debts.
 What are the risks associated with municipal bankruptcy?

 Local leaders shudder at the notion of bankruptcy, and for good reason.

 A Chapter 9 filing immediately raises the likelihood of a credit rating downgrade and, as a result, higher future borrowing costs for the government.
 The damage to a municipality's image may result in an exodus of residents or less business investment, which can hit government tax collections and make the underlying budget crisis worse.
 Public workers worry about slashed salaries or benefits, and all residents could see higher taxes, loss of services or deferred maintenance on necessities such as schools, roads and bridges — although those consequences can precede bankruptcy, too.
-Even before Jefferson County declared bankruptcy this month, it had laid off more than 500 employees, closed four satellite courthouses and reduced law enforcement services .
+Even before Jefferson County declared bankruptcy this month, it had laid off more than 500 employees, closed four satellite courthouses and reduced law enforcement services

 States cannot simply brush off municipal bankruptcies.
 For starters, a bankruptcy can saddle states with significant new responsibilities and the political risks that accompany them.
 Rhode Island has named a receiver to oversee the finances of Central Falls, which declared bankruptcy in August amid the politically toxic possibility of reneging on pension promises made to public workers.

 Local credit problems can have a statewide ripple effect, too.
 State officials in Alabama and Rhode Island fear that their states' credit ratings could be downgraded because of individual municipal bankruptcies.
 Rhode Island was so worried about Wall Street's reaction to fiscal crisis in some of its municipalities that it approved special legislation

 It depends on the size and complexity of the case.
 For large jurisdictions with more debt, the process can be a matter of years, not months.
 Vallejo, California — a city of about 118,000 that faced $50 million in debt tied to unfunded pension and other promises — filed for bankruptcy in 2008.
-It emerged this August .
+It emerged this August